-The radio environment request vector (see Clause 5.3.1 (Radio Environment Request Vector)) allows the
+(#1392, 1551)The radio environment request vector (see Clause 5.3.1 (Radio Environment Request Vector)) allows the

-higher-layer entities to indicate the desired format, encoding, and MPDU handling for NGV transmission.
+MAC entity to report the used format, encoding, and MPDU handling for NGV transmission.

 This parameter shall be present when dot11NGVActivated is TRUE and absent otherwise.